 Otherwise, the MDSC should detect if the multi-domain path can be setup using existing intra-domain MPLS-TE tunnels with modifications (e.g., increasing the tunnel bandwidth) or setting up new intra-domain MPLS-TE tunnel(s).

-The modification of an existing MPLS-TE Tunnel as well as the setup of a new MPLS-TE Tunnel may also require multi-layer coordination e.g., in case the available bandwidth of underlying Optical Tunnels is not sufficient.
+The modification of an existing MPLS-TE Tunnel and the setup of a new MPLS-TE Tunnel may also require multi-layer coordination e.g., in case the available bandwidth of underlying Optical Tunnels is not sufficient.
 Based on multi-domain/multi-layer path computation, the MDSC can decide for example to modify the bandwidth of an existing Optical Tunnel (e.g., ODUflex bandwidth increase) or to setup new Optical Tunnels to be used as additional LAG members of an existing IP Link or as new IP Links to re-route the MPLS-TE Tunnel.

 In all the cases, the labels used by the end-to-end tunnel are distributed in the PE and BR nodes by BGP.
 The MDSC is responsible to configure the BGP speakeers in each P-PNC, if needed.